bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_rn_making_of.md

 ```

 We will create an Android native module which will interact with `bdk-android`.
-This is done by adding a new Kotlin file named `BdkRnModule.kt` inside `android/app/src/main/java/com/bdkrn/` folder
+This is done by adding a new Kotlin file  `BdkRnModule.kt` inside `android/app/src/main/java/com/bdkrn/` folder

-This will be the native code file for bdk-rn module.Here a new class will be created to encapsulate the interaction with  bitcoindevkit's android native binary.
+This will be part of the native code for bdk-rn module.Here a new class will be created to encapsulate the interaction with  bitcoindevkit's android native binary.

 ```kotlin
 // File: BdkRnModule.kt